 - If using chocolate on top, allow the chocolate to completely harden before cutting or bagging.

-Rice Krispie treats can be stored at room temperature in an airtight container for 2 to 3 days before they start going stale.
+Store at room temperature in an airtight container for 2 to 3 days, after that they will start going stale.

 I wrap each treat separately and then store in a plastic baggie.
 A super quick method for wrapping individual treats is to use fold top sandwich baggies before placing into a larger bag.